Heathfield School, Ascot: Boarding

 The boarding houses are separate from the house system.
 Instead, boarders are grouped into houses by years; Bronte Form I-II, Wantage Form III-IV, Phoenix Form V and LVI, Wyatt UVI.
-Girls in Wyatt House live in separate accommodation similar to that of a hall of residence to prepare them for university life.
-Having been one of the few full boarding schools for girls remaining in the country, Heathfield School started accepting day girls who resided locally from the 2015–16 academic year onwards.
+Boarders in Wyatt House live in separate accommodation similar to that of a hall of residence to prepare them for university life.
+Heathfield School started accepting day girls who resided locally from the 2015–16 academic year onwards.